Setting up a 4K Kodi box with sndio on FreeBSD

 # git -C /usr/src pull

-If freebsd-update fetch install installs any updates, graphics/drm-kmod needs to be rebuilt per the FreeBSD handbook.
+If freebsd-update fetch install installs any updates, rebuild graphics/drm-kmod per the FreeBSD handbook.

 # portmaster -f graphics/drm-kmod